BladeZhenLei/Riemann-Hypothesis/README.md

 This form of the Riemann Zeta Function is 'meromorphic', meaning analytic (convergent) everywhere except at a <strong>simple pole (singularity)</strong>, namely $re(s)=1$.
 From the above expression Riemann was able to derive a Functional Equation that satistfies
 $$\zeta(s)=2\Gamma(1-s)(2\pi)^{s-1}sin(\frac{\pi{s}}{2})\zeta(1-s),$$
-and this is called the <strong>'Riemann Functional Equation'</strong>.
+and this is called the <strong>Riemann Functional Equation</strong>.
 Now, the above expression shows that $\zeta{s}$ has zeros at $s=-2n$, they are so obvious that we call them the <strong>trivial zeros</strong>.
 <p/>
 However, through some very complicated calculations, more zeros are found with approximately $$\lbrace{s_1=\frac{1}{2}+14.134i, s_2=\frac{1}{2}+21.022i, s_3=\frac{1}{2}+25.010i, ...\rbrace}$$, they behave almost without any pattern and are called the <strong>non-trivial zeros</strong>.